xpsi-group/xpsi/docs/source/contributing.rst

-* You will be on the ``master`` branch by default; this branch by default tracks the official (or central) ``origin/master`` branch, and moreover, ``master`` is merely to act as an image of ``origin/master``, meaning that official upstream updates can be applied to ``master`` via fast-foward merge.
+* You will be on the ``master`` branch by default; this branch by default tracks the official (or central) ``origin/master`` branch, and moreover, ``master`` is merely to act as an image of ``origin/master``, meaning that official upstream commits can be applied to ``master`` via fast-foward merge.

 * Checkout a local branch for your work, which we'll assume is some patch, but could be a feature or otherwise: